srheegit/Tracking-User-Engagement-Data-Analysis/README.md

 The low customer retention rate of the platform suggests that the company failed to see the expected increase in user engagement from Q2 2021 to Q2 2022.

-## 8. Data Prediction with Python
+## 8. Data Prediction using Linear Regression

-Finally, we perform a linear regression using the `minutes_watched` column as a predictor and `certificates_issued` as a target.
+Using `sklearn` package in Python, we perform a linear regression using `minutes_watched` column as a predictor and `certificates_issued` as a target.
 We use `sklearn` package to impliment linear regression.

-The resulting best line-of-fit with 80-20 train-test-split is $y = 0.002x + 1.266$, giving us the $R^2$ values of $0.2638$ and $0.2526$ for the particular training and test set that we utilized, respectively.
+The resulting best-line-of-fit with 80-20 train-test-split is $y = 0.002x + 1.266$, giving us the $R^2$ values of $0.2638$ and $0.2526$ for the particular training and test set that we utilized, respectively.
+As $0.002 \cdot 500 = 1$, the slope of the best-line-of-fit suggests that a student may expect to see a certificate issued for every $500$ dedication of lecture engagement.
+However, the low $R^2$ values indicate that there may be high variability in this estimate of time needed for a certification.

 This means that approximately $27.37%$ of the variance in the training data’s target variable (certificates_issued) can be explained by the predictor variable (minutes_watched).
 This is a relatively low value, suggesting that the model does not fit the training data very we.